spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

 ## Using a specific disk

-You can ensure that files added to a collection automatically get added to a certain disk.
+You can ensure that files added to a collection are automatically added to a certain disk.

-This is how you'd define the media collection.

 ```php
 // in your model